 Entrepreneurs Relief can reduce your Capital Gains Tax (“CGT”) on gains arising on the sale of e.g. shares, certain assets, leaving a partnership or LLP by half.
 There are legislative requirements to satisfy and sometimes tax planning steps to consider – that is our expertise.

 We act for individual shareholders in private companies and partners seeking to claim Entrepreneurs Relief on their capital disposals.
-We also deal with resolving challenges made by HMRC where HMRC want to deny Entrepreneurs Relief for the tax payer.
+We also deal with resolving challenges made by HMRC to claims for Entrepreneurs Relief.

 If you satisfy the legislative requirements for Entrepreneurs Relief your effective rate of tax payable on the gain made following a sale of shares will be reduced to 10%.

 Entrepreneurs Relief is available for up to £10 million lifetime gains, potentially a £1 million tax saving.
 Couples, i.e. husbands, wives and civil partners, are each eligible for up to £10 million of lifetime gains if they each satisfy the relevant conditions at the time of sale.